ManticoreGamesInc/platform-documentation/docs/examples.md

 CC_{Gun}_Pack | Tiered guns!
 Pistols, shotguns, ARs, snipers, and light rifles.
 Includes pickup scripts too.
 FFA_SettingsAndAbilities | Simple settings for Free For All.
 Includes a script for abilities too.
-Male_Mannequin/Female Mannequin | Helper to make accessories and costuming for players easier
+Male_Mannequin/Female Mannequin | Helper to make accessories and costuming for players easier Sky {Style} | All skies by `Brendanicus`, such as SciFi, Early Morning, and Paradise Planet ForestArena | Simple small map you can drag and drop in to get a game going quickly Player Default Size Guide | Useful measurements for map creation

 ### Update Required